[5% Off] China Train Ticket Discount for New Users

 As China's former imperial capital and the historic starting point of the Silk Road, Xi'an draws millions of visitors every year, all eager to marvel at the Terracotta Army and the ancient city walls that have stood for millennia.

 The capital of Shaanxi has several railway stations, with three handling the majority of the traffic.
-There's the North Station for high-speed trains, the central station for conventional trains, and the South Station for connections to the south-west.
+There's Xi'an North Station for high-speed trains, Xi'an Railway Station (central) for conventional and some high-speed services, and Xi'an South Station for connections to the southwest.

 To help you make the most of your trip, Trip.com has put together a comprehensive guide to the main railway stations in Xi'an.